janeandjack/AutoApp/README.md

 # AutoApp
 Use Cinema 4D to build a car Moduels and use php and mySQL fetch car moduels from database.
 And display car moduels video in html.
 Start with a splash page with a “hero shot”.
-Build start in the mobile view, and develop in desktop view
+Build start in the mobile view, and develop in desktop view.

+User can select car moduel and Autoapp will display car information in 3D moduels.
+Every parts of car will display in specific details.

 ## Getting Started